jackbartlett20/MCContrails/README.md

 **MCContrails** is a stochastic 0D population balance model for contrails.
-It represents the particle population with a set of *superparticles* and solves droplet growth, freezing, and ice crystal growth.
-It will hopefully also do coagulation when I get round to it.
+It represents the particle population with a set of *superparticles* and solves droplet growth, freezing, ice crystal growth, and coagulation.

 # Compiling